Say No More by Karen Rose

 While at the airport, Mercy is almost abducted by Ephraim Burton, one of the cult leaders, who has recently discovered she is still alive.
 At the age of twelve, Mercy was forced into a marriage with Ephraim who was cruel and abusive but she managed to escape his clutches and he is determined to bring her back to Eden.
 Ephraim’s obsession leaves a trail of bodies in his wake which only adds to Mercy’s guilt but she has the support of Gideon and Rafe Sokolov who makes no secret of his love for her.

 Mercy is determined to help her brother track down the cult and her memories are proving invaluable.
-The memories are extremely painful but Mercy begins to realise sharing them is a cathartic process which is helping her heal and she feels safe with the Sokolov family.
+The memories are extremely painful but Mercy begins to realise sharing them is a cathartic process which is helping her heal.
 Rafe, who is still recovering from the injuries he suffered in the previous book, makes Mercy feel safe and she realises her feelings for him are stronger than she anticipated.
 Rafe knows a lot about the cult from Gideon’s experiences but Mercy suffered in the aftermath of Gideon’s escape and her stories are particularly harrowing considering how much he loves her.

 Rafe doesn’t come with the tortured past as most of Rose’s male protagonists as he grew up as part of a loving family and they are all still close.
 At the start of the novel, Rafe is dealing with the possibility his injuries may prove to be career ending and the loss of Mercy also contributes to his feelings of depression.
 However, Mercy’s return raises hopes they can build a future together and the rest pales into insignificance.
 As far as heroes go, Rafe is one of Rose’s less memorable ones but he is strong and stalwart.